Tensor Graphical Lasso (TeraLasso): NCEP Windspeed Data

 \section{NCEP Windspeed Data}

-We illustrate the TeraLasso model on a meteorological data from the US National Center for Environmental Prediction (NCEP), involving measurements on a spatio-temporal grid.
-One such data source is meteorological data.
-The NCEP maintains records of average daily wind velocities in the lower troposphere, with daily readings beginning in 1948.
-The data is available online at the NOAA website ftp://ftp.cdc.noaa.gov/Datasets/ ncep.reanalysis.dailyavgs/surface.
+The TeraLasso model is illustrated on a meteorological dataset.
+The US National Center for Environmental Prediction (NCEP) maintains records of average daily wind velocities in the lower troposphere, with daily readings beginning in 1948.
+The data is available online at ftp://ftp.cdc.noaa.gov/Datasets/ ncep.reanalysis.dailyavgs/surface.
 Velocities are recorded globally, in a $144 \times 73$ latitude-longitude grid with spacings of 2.5 degrees in each coordinate.
-Over large but bounded areas, the spacing is approximately a rectangular grid, suggesting a $K=2$ model (latitude vs. longitude) for the spatial covariance, and a $K=3$ model (latitude vs. longitude vs. time) for the full spatio-temporal covariance.
+Over bounded areas, the spacing is approximately a rectangular grid, suggesting a $K=2$ model (latitude vs. longitude) for the spatial covariance, and a $K=3$ model (latitude vs. longitude vs. time) for the full spatio-temporal covariance.

-We consider the time series of daily-average wind speeds.
-Following \cite{tsiliArxiv}, we first regress out the mean for each day in the year via a 14-th order polynomial regression on the entire history from 1948-2015.
-We extract two $20\times 10$ spatial grids, one from eastern North America, and one from Western North America, with the latter including an expansive high-elevation area and both Atlantic and Pacific oceans (Figure \ref{Fig:Nation}).
-Figure \ref{Fig:WFac} shows the TeraLasso estimates for latitude and longitude factors when the estimator was trained on the eastern grid, using time samples from January in $n$ years following 1948, for both the eastern and western grids.
+Consider the time series of daily-average wind speeds.
+Following \cite{tsiliArxiv}, we regress out the mean for each day in the year via a 14-th order polynomial regression on the entire history from 1948-2015.
+We extract two $20\times 10$ spatial grids, one from eastern North America, and one from western North America (Figure \ref{Fig:Nation}).
+Figure \ref{Fig:WFac} shows the TeraLasso estimates for latitude and longitude factors using time samples from January in $n$ years following 1948, for both the eastern and western grids.
 Observe the approximate AR structure, and the break in correlation (Figure \ref{Fig:WFac} (b), longitude factor) in the Western Longitude factor.
 The location of this break corresponds to the high elevation line of the Rocky Mountains.
 In the supplement, we compare the TeraLasso estimator to the unstructured shrinkage estimator, the non-sparse Kronecker sum estimator (TeraLasso estimator with sparsity parameter $\rho = 0$), and the Gemini sparse Kronecker product estimator of \cite{zhou2014gemini}.
 It is shown that the TeraLasso provides a significantly better fit to the data.